turbofoxwave/farty-vue/README.md

 * does not run offline

 ## Future Features
-* Build out Fart Component type buckets with additional fart effects of the type.
+* Build out fart component type buckets with additional fart effects of the type.
 This will add some diversity when the same fart component type is generated consecutively
 * switch log level buttons to filter on saved log messages instead of culling log messages of a higher level.

 ## Todo